lingeringwillx/sims2py/README.md

 Writes *entry['name']* to *entry['content']*.
 Only works with supported file types.

+**unpack_str(file)**

+Converts the files that use the [STR](#STR-dict) format into a dictionary. *file* needs to decompressed before passing it to the function.
+Throws an *NotSupportedError* if an STR resource with an unsupported format code is passed to the function.
+Currently only format codes 0xFFFD and 0xFFFF are supported.
+Other formats don't show up often in the game's code.
+The function does not unpack the description accompanying each string in the files.

+**pack_str(content)**

+Converts dictionaries created by the *unpack_str* function into a BytesIO file.
+Returns the file.

 **unpack_cpf(file)**

-Converts the files that use the [CPF](#cpf-dict) file format into a dictionary. *file* needs to decompressed before passing it to the function.
+Converts the files that use the [CPF](#CPF-dict) format into a dictionary. *file* needs to decompressed before passing it to the function.

 **pack_cpf(content)**

 Converts dictionaries created by the *unpack_cpf* function into a BytesIO file.
-Returns the file
+Returns the file.

 ## Dictionaries
 Structure of dictionaries created by this script: